 Angus is the Head of Legal at the Rugby Football Union.
 He is responsible for supporting the RFU's commercial programme, including sponsorship, licensing, broadcasting and events.
 Day-to-day work includes negotiating high value partnership agreements, and arrangements with stakeholders inside and outside rugby.

-Brent John Nowicki is currently Legal Counsel at the Court of Arbitration for Sport in Lausanne, Switzerland.
+Brent John Nowicki is currently Managing Counsel and Head of Anti-Doping Division at Court of Arbitration for Sport in Lausanne, Switzerland.
 He joined the Court of Arbitration for Sport in 2013 after 7 years as an attorney with the law firm of Hodgson Russ LLP in New York.
 He received his undergraduate degree from Fairfield University, where he was a member of the varsity lacrosse program, and his Juris Doctor from the State University of New York, University at Buffalo, with honours.

-Chris is a solicitor in the sports division of IMG, with responsibility for both the Events and Federations and Licensing divisions.
-Coming from a corporate background, Chris gained valuable sports specific experience at one of Scotland’s premier commercial and sports law firms, Harper Macleod - who list the SPL, SRU and Celtic FC amongst their clients.
+Chris is the Company Solicitor at Celtic Football Club, working across all aspects of the club’s on and off field business.
+Coming from a corporate background at Dickson Minto, Chris gained valuable sports specific experience at one of Scotland’s premier commercial and sports law firms, Harper Macleod before opting for a career in-house.

 James is Head of Legal at Chelsea Football Club.
 His role provides legal support to all areas of the business, including the commercial operations at Stamford Bridge and the men's senior, academy and women's teams at Cobham Training Ground.